Skip to main content

 php artisan nightwatch:agent

 The agent must run continuously in the background.
-Laravel Cloud, Laravel Forge, and Laravel Vapor each have dedicated setup guides.
-Forge users can use the official integration for automatic configuration.
-Check the agent status at any time.
+Dedicated guides are available for Laravel Cloud, Laravel Forge, and Laravel Vapor.
+On Forge, using the official integration configures this automatically.
+Check the agent’s status:

 php artisan nightwatch:status